-Children love puzzles, games, and really anything they have to figure out. colourful and intriguing, this mysterious cube grabs their attention.
-They see it as a game and a challenge, so they’re having fun while shifting the way they conceptualize mathematics through spatial positioning.
+Children love puzzles, games, and really anything they have to figure out.
+Colourful and intriguing, the Trinomial Cube is a particular favourite within the Montessori environment.
+Children see it as a game and a challenge, so they’re having fun while simultaneously shifting the way they conceptualize mathematics through spatial positioning.

 Once unhinged, the cube reveals over twenty colourful prisms that can be moved and stacked outside and inside the box.
-This cube is called such because once it is assembled, it forms the cube of a trinomial.
-While the direct goal is solving the cube, the process indirectly affects children's fine motor skills, cognitive skills, social skills, and problem-solving, including spatial reasoning.
+This cube's name comes from the fact that, once it is assembled, it forms the cube of a trinomial, which is an algebraic expression that uses three terms.
+While the direct goal is to simply put the cube back together, the process indirectly affects children's fine motor skills, cognitive skills, social skills, and problem-solving, including spatial reasoning.

 How it Works

 The trinomial cube piques interest first with its colourful container.
 On the top of the box is the square of the trinomial, painted red, blue, yellow, and black.
 The lid serves as a key to the puzzle.
 The prisms and cubes that comprise the puzzle are encased in this hinged box.
 Two sides of the box pull down, and, if the cube isn't properly assembled, the box won't close.

 The box contains 27 pieces, aside from the box and the lid.
 Included are three cubes of varying sizes: one red, one blue, and one yellow.
 Eighteen of these pieces are square-based prisms, six red and black, six blue and black, and six yellow and black.
 The remaining six pieces are black rectangular-based prisms which correspond to the edges of the three cubes.

 There are three layers to the cube, each layer consisting of eight prisms and one cube.
 The bottom layer is the tallest layer and contains the red cube.
 The second layer is slightly shorter and contains the blue cube.
 The topmost layer is the shortest and contains the yellow cube.